 Natural remedies for anxiety are out there to help you find healthy solutions for teeth-grinding, heart-pounding, stomach-churning anxiety.
 Anxiety can be situational, like before giving a big presentation.
-It can also be chronic, like in the case of hormonal imbalances like Polycystic Ovary Syndrome (PCOS), Endometriosis, and even during menopause.
+It can also be chronic, like in the case of hormonal imbalances like Polycystic Ovary Syndrome (PCOS), generalized anxiety disorder, and more.

 Whatever the case, experiencing anxiety is unpleasant, to say the least.
 Not to mention the fact that it can interfere with our daily lives, like preventing us from being social, reducing our work productivity, and causing rifts in our relationships.